The generalized Hierarchical Gaussian Filter: Theory: Introducing value coupling

 In contrast, here, we consider the case where a higher-level state $x_b$ influences the value (mean) of the lower-level state $x_a$:

 where

-is the coupling function with parameter $\alpha_{b,a}$ (scaling the impact of \textsf{value parent} $x_b$ on $x_a$).
-Crucially, as we will show below, the HGF can deal with both linear and nonlinear transformation functions $g$, as long as the function $g$ is twice differentiable.
-States $x_b$ and $x_a$ interact via \textsf{value coupling}.\\
+is the coupling function with parameter~$\alpha_{b,a}$ (scaling the impact of \textsf{value parent}~$x_b$ on~$x_a$), the constant drift parameter~$\rho_a$, and the function~$g$.
+The state's mean now evolves as a function of its previous value~$x_a^{(k-1)}$, and a function of state~$x_b^{(k)}$.
+Crucially, as we will show below, the HGF can deal with both linear and nonlinear transformation functions~$g$, as long as the function~$g$ is twice continuously differentiable almost everywhere.
+States~$x_b$ and~$x_a$ interact via \textsf{value coupling}.

+The effect of a higher-level state on a lower-level state with this kind of coupling can be understood as a phasic drift signal (see Figure~\ref{fig:randomWalks} for illustration).
+The drift parameter~$\rho$ determines the ``tonic'' drift, equivalent to the tonic volatility parameter~$\omega$.
+We can use the same configuration also to capture situations where the higher-level state represents a mean value to which the lower-level state reverts back to over time.
+This is achieved simply by inserting parameter~$\lambda_a \in [0, 1]$ that encodes the state's auto-connection strength:

+When $\lambda_a < 1$, the state $x_a$ will change as an autoregressive process, reverting back to the total mean $M_a$, which is given by:

+and the value of $\lambda$ will determine the speed with which it does so.
+In other words, the meaning of $\rho$ and $x_b$ for the evolution of $x_a$ depends on $\lambda$.
+The difference between the cases $\lambda = 1$ and $\lambda < 1$ is illustrated in Figure~\ref{fig:randomWalks} .
+Finally, if $\lambda = 0$, the state does not perform a Gaussian random walk around its own previous mean anymore, instead, its values are normally distributed around a constant or the value of a parent state (reminiscent of an observation of the parent with Gaussian noise).

-Importantly, the two forms of coupling can be present at the same time: A state $x_a$ can have both a \textsf{volatility parent} $\check{x}_a$ (generating changes in its rate of change) and a \textsf{value parent} $x_b$ (generating changes in its mean value).
+Importantly, different forms of coupling can be present at the same time: A state $x_a$ can have both a \textsf{volatility parent} $x_{\check{a}}$ (generating changes in its rate of change) and a \textsf{value parent} $x_b$ (generating changes in its mean value).
 It can also have a drift parameter $\rho_a$ which is a constant influencing its mean -- equivalent to its tonic volatility parameter $\omega_a$ which determines its step size in the absence of a phasic volatility influence.
 Finally, we allow for inputs to arrive at irregular intervals; therefore, we multiply the total variance of the random walk and the total mean drift by the time~$t^{(k)}$ that has passed since the arrival of the previous sensory input at index $k-1$ \citep{mathys2014}.
 Together with suitably chosen priors on parameters and initial states \citep[see][]{mathys2014}, the following equation forms the generative model for a state $x_a$ with both volatility and value parent: